Thai central bank unexpectedly cuts key rate by 25 bps

 BANGKOK :Thailand's central bank unexpectedly cut its key interest rate at a policy review on Wednesday, a move long called for by the government as needed to revive a sluggish economy with inflation below target.

+The central bank's move follows five consecutive meetings where it held rates steady and months of pressure from the government for monetary easing that would align with its fiscal stimulus.

-The Bank of Thailand (BOT)'s monetary policy committee voted 5 to 2 to reduce the one-day repurchase rate by 25 basis points to 2.25 per cent, after the rate had been a decade-high of 2.50 per cent since September 2023.
+The Bank of Thailand's (BOT) monetary policy committee voted 5 to 2 to reduce the one-day repurchase rate by 25 basis points to 2.25 per cent, after the rate had been at a decade-high of 2.5 per cent since September 2023.

 Only four of 28 economists in a Reuters poll had predicted a quarter-point cut this week.
 Twenty-four economists had expected no policy change.